-Is the BASIC Infrastructure Assessment Tool Right for You?
+Is the BASICS Infrastructure Assessment Tool Right for You?

 This resource grew out of the experiences of technical assistance providers from the California Department of Education (CDE) and the California Collaborative for Educational Excellence (CCEE) who have been providing differentiated assistance to school districts and charter schools as part of California public education’s statewide accountability and support system.
 In doing so, they have learned firsthand about the challenges LEA leaders face in trying to raise the quality of the special education they offer.
 In the following hypothetical vignette, created from the collective observations of these providers, a district’s suspension rate for students with disabilities has brought it to the attention of the state.
 But it’s the difficulties faced by this hypothetical district as it tries to address the suspension problem that are likely to sound most familiar to many districts in California and elsewhere: